 So what’s next in the process.
 You need to lodge an expression of interest (EOI) to apply for an Australian Skilled Visa.

 Lodging an Expression Of Interest (EOI)

-An Expression Of Interest, often referred to as an EOI is the mechanism to formally lodge an interest in migrating to Australia.
+An Expression Of Interest often referred to as an EOI is a mechanism to lodge an interest in migrating to Australia formally.